 Diagnosing lice is more symptomatic than anything.
 An itchy goat with a rough, patchy coat is one indicator.
 If you part their hair, especially the hair along their back, you will see small yellow or brown creatures, like living hayseeds, with red heads.
 The biting lice will scurry out of your way, the sucking lice will be latched on.

 Now that you’ve identified them, it's time to find an effective treatment that not only repels the lice, but also prevents the eggs from hatching and/or thriving.

 Nits, the lice eggs, hatch about every seven days, so treatment should likewise be repeated every 7 to 10 days, until no signs of nits or lice are present.

 Nits that fall from their host will most likely never hatch, and if they do, they only have a few hours to live if they can’t find a food source.
 Full-grown lice can only live about 24 hours without a food source.

 Mode of destruction

 Diatomaceous Earth (tried it, helpful): An all-natural dust.
-Make sure to buy the food-grade DE, as anything else is dangerous to breathe in.
+Make sure to buy the food-grade DE, and be careful that you and your animal breathe in as little of it as possible.
 DE will attach to the exoskeletons of parasites.
 This is the preferred method for kids, though it may take longer.
 I found it more effective in preventing lice from spreading to uninfected goats, than as a treatment.
-DE will be good to use for the bedding, hang out areas, and also any herd that is not as badly infested to keep their bodies as inhospitable as possible.